 The late 1940’s and 1950’s saw a period of extensive sub-division and opening up of all the Blairgowrie area north of the Melbourne Road, and, east of St. Johns Wood Road, through to the Ocean Park.

 In 1954, the Club Constitution was completed and the name changed to the Blairgowrie Yacht Club.
-Later this year the name became Blairgowrie Yacht Squadron to avoid conflict of the initials with the Brighton Yacht Club.
+Later that year the name became Blairgowrie Yacht Squadron to avoid conflict of the initials with the Brighton Yacht Club.
 The next two years saw a period of intense co-operative effort in building the Club House.
 It was a memorable occasion on the evening of 9th November 1957 when Commodore George Pizzey welcomed Miss Australia to the new Clubhouse.

 Freshly brewed coffee is a must-have for weekends away and the Mornington Peninsula’s coffee haunts are second to none.
 Here are just a few to check out when you head down to this beautiful part of the world.